vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

     "Address4":null,
     "ITMEast":"709200.334",
     "ITMNorth":"726528.533"
    ```
    **Conclusion**

    The API that is designed for the users has advantages and disadvantages in the sense that users do not have the capacity to add or remove any entries.
+It has all the necessary methods for getting the information which one wants and updating the files which had been created.